 Change the last paragraph of Clause 9.6.7.32 as shown below:

-The Fine Timing Measurement Parameters field is present in the initial Fine Timing Measurement Request frame (see 11.22.6.3 (Fine timing measurement procedure negotiation)) and its retransmissions if the responder selects Fine Timing Measurement as the ranging protocol for the ranging phase; and is not present in subsequent Fine Timing Measurement Request frames.
-If present, it contains a Fine Timing Measurement Parameters element as defined in 9.4.2.168 (Fine Timing Measurement Parameters element).
+The Fine Timing Measurement Parameters field is present in the initial Fine Timing Measurement Request frame (see 11.22.6.3 (Fine timing measurement procedure negotiation)) and its retransmissions if the initiator requests negotiation of parameters with the responder in order to perform FTM, DMGz and/or EDMGz Ranging protocol(s) for the ranging phase; and is not present in subsequent Fine Timing Measurement Request frames.
+If present, it contains a Fine Timing Measurement Parameters element as defined in 9.4.2.166 (Fine Timing Measurement Parameters element).

 Insert after the last paragraph of Clause 9.6.7.32 the following:

-The Next Generation Positioning (NGP)() Parameters field is present in the initial Fine Timing Measurement Request frame (see 11.22.6.3 (Fine timing measurement procedure negotiation)) when the initiator requests negotiation of parameters with the responder in order to perform one of the 802.11az ranging protocols and its retransmissions.
+The Ranging Parameters field is present in the initial Fine Timing Measurement Request frame (see 11.22.6.3 (Fine timing measurement procedure negotiation)) and its retransmissions if the initiator requests negotiation of parameters with the responder in order to perform VHTz and/or HEz Ranging protocol(s) with the responder in the ranging phase.
 If present, it contains a Ranging Parameters element as defined in 9.4.2.246 (Ranging Parameters).

 9.6.7.33 Fine Timing Measurement frame format